israellevin/mcomix/artwork/README.md

 should be run after editing  `mcomix_icon_arwork.svg`.
 It will first generate the optimized `../mcomix/images/mcomix.svg` file, then generate all of the necessary PNG icons from the optimized SVG.

+A set of icon files following the FreeDesktop icon standard are also generated into `../share/icons/hicolor/`, in both PNG and SVG format.

 Updating the Windows icon file `../mcomix/images/mcomix.ico` is currently a manual process performed with the GIMP gui.